Laure de Panafieu

 Laure was based in the firm’s London office for 11 years before relocating to the firm’s Singapore office in 2014.
 Earlier in her career, Laure spent two years as sole in-house legal counsel for Lazard Asia, in Singapore.

-Laure is recognised for her Employment & Incentives expertise, and is ranked as a Band 1 lawyer by Chambers Asia-Pacific 2022 and a ’Leading Individual’ by Legal 500 Asia-Pacific 2022.
-Laure was also awarded ‘Commended External Counsel of the Year 2017’ by In-House Community and ‘Best in Labour and Employment Law’ at the Euromoney Asia Women In Business Law Awards in 2015.
+Laure is recognised for her Employment & Incentives expertise, and is ranked as a Band 1 lawyer by Chambers Asia-Pacific 2023 for five consecutive years since 2019 and a 'Leading Individual’ by Legal 500 Asia-Pacific 2023 for seven years since 2017.
+She is recognised in The International Employment Lawyer Elite 2022.
+Laure was also awarded Legal 500 ‘Lawyer of the Year’ for Labour & Employment and ‘Best in Labour and Employment Law’ at the Euromoney Asia Women In Business Law Awards in 2015.

 Laure has acted for clients in many of the Asia-Pacific region’s most significant transactions.
 These include: